wesslen/loadtest/docs/cli.md

 of these combinations (fractional).

 Parameters:
+- config_path (str): The path to the configuration JSON file.
+By default, it's set to `loadtest/test_config.json`.
+- data_dir (str): The directory where the output results will be saved.
+By default it is `loadtest/data`.
 - design_type (str): Specifies the type of test matrix design to use.
 It can be 'full' for testing all combinations or 'fractional' for testing a fraction of all combinations.
 - fraction (float): Specifies the fraction of the test matrix to execute.
 This is required if design_type is